fhirest/fhirest/README.md

 ## 4. Get started
 ### 4.1 Installation
-### 4.2 Documentation
+#### 4.1.1 Demo application
+For demo application setup, [see instructions ](https://github.com/fhirest/fhirest-examples/tree/master/fhirest-demo)

+#### 4.1.2 ESTFHIR application

 ## 5. Get Involved
 ### 5.1 Features request, bug reporting

 If you find any bug in the ESTFHIR product or have a new feature request, please insert it via [git issues](https://github.com/fhirest/fhirest/issues/new/choose).
 The ESTFHIR community maintainers will review the inserted issues regularly.
-If the request is a critical, please add the name of the project and contact details to the description and send an e-mail to fhirest@tehik.ee
+If the request is critical, please add the name of the project and contact details to the description and send an e-mail to fhirest@tehik.ee

 ### 5.2 Contributing guidelines